 Review your marketing technology stack and ensure you're set up for success for the coming holiday season.
 Take an inventory of your current tools and then ask yourself: How well is it allowing you to execute on key marketing trends, such as personalization, automation, targeting, and omnichannel orchestration?
-Does your existing stack support your goals and initiatives for the coming holiday season?
+Does your existing stack support your goals and initiatives for the year ahead, including the next holiday season?
 To help identify gaps, define your use cases early.
 Do all your tools work well together and support your efficiency and innovation goals?
 Are there other tools that have comparable features that integrate much better with your existing tech stack?
+Are there new capabilities and tools, like Al and customer data platforms (CDPs) , that you want to explore?